kogpsy/jspsych-vviq/README.md

 # jspsych-vviq

-Items of the VVIQ questionnaire for experiments that run with jsPsych 7.
+Items of the VVIQ2 questionnaire for experiments that run with jsPsych 7.

 ## How to use in your project